jon-heard/obsidian-inline-scripts-library/lipsum.sfile.md

 return result;
 ```
 __
-lipsum {paragraph count} - Generates a lorem ipsum text with {paragraph count} paragraphs.
+lipsum {paragraph count: optional, >0} - Generates a lorem ipsum text with {paragraph count} paragraphs.
 If {paragraph count} is omitted, it defaults to 1.